kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

 ### Execution methods

 #### Inject configuration
-This method will be used to inject the `Config` object that the plugin can modify at will.
+This hook will be used to inject the `Config` object that the plugin can modify at will.
 The CLI will create/load/save this configuration object.

 - Required/optional